×

 • Tibetan is spoken as a national language in: Nepal, Tibet.

 You will also get to know the continents where Haitian Creole and Tibetan speaking countries lie.
-Based on the number of people that speak these languages, the position of Haitian Creole language is 99 and position of Tibetan language is not available.
+Based on the number of people that speak these languages, the position of Haitian Creole language is 99 and position of Tibetan language is 29.
 Find all the information about these languages on Haitian Creole and Tibetan.

 Haitian Creole and Tibetan Language History